 Darkness surrounded the man; bitter coldness embraced him completely.
-A gasp of breath came to him, and as his eyes snapped open, he pushed himself back against the nearest wall.
+A gasp of breath came to him and as his eyes snapped open, he pushed himself back against the nearest wall.
 Unfounded fear filled him the moment he awoke.
-Deep breaths were taken in anxiety as his eyes snapped all around him, seeking the subject of his concern.
+Deep breaths were taken in anxiety as his eyes snapped all around him, seeking the subject of his fear.
 Nothing was there, though.

 He reached behind himself, feeling the rough texture of stone.
 As he pulled himself up, he began to see the cave around him more clearly.
 His eyes were adjusting slowly.

 Where am I?
 He thought to himself, unable to bring himself to speak out loud.

 Suddenly, a deep, growling voice echoed in the darkness, “Do not be afraid, Shunal.”